Global Infrastructure Quiz

 Incorrect

-Global services typically relate to identity, DNS, or content delivery.
+Global services typically relate to identity, DNS, or content delivery — not compute, storage, or databases.

 Question 14